 No, not the daisies or whatever else is growing in your garden or in the park.
 Proper edible, safe-for-human-consumption, flowers.
 You can buy them at most posh supermarkets now and also online.
 The most popular edible flowers are pansies and dahlias but there are many others.
 They are cute but they taste of absolutely nothing (and again, aren't my personal faves) and have very limited ambient shelf life before they start looking wilted and sad so be sure to add them on at the last minute!

-Please tag @angesdesucre #angesdesucre on your pics if you use our techniques or recreate our designs - I love seeing them!
+Tried this recipe?
+Show me the drip!
+Tag @angesdesucre with your cakes—whether it's perfection or a ganache disaster, I want to see it.
 And do try our vegan Hero Sponge recipe for the softest, fluffiest, vegan sponge in a variety of flavours.

 Lots of vegan drip cake love,